Making DIY Photo Jewelry with Glass Cabochons and Pendant Tray Tutorial

 - Color Laser Printers- Laser printers are the easiest to use when working with glass cabochons not only because of the clarity of color laser prints but also because they use a process of magnetizing the paper so that the powder inside your toner cartridges adhere to the paper verse using actual ink that you use in a ink jet printer.
 This means color laser prints will not smudge from the water & liquid properties that you will find in almost all glass adhesives.
 This is very convenient and makes the process of attaching an image to glass easier.
 So really the decision comes down to cost.
 Back in the day the cost of buying a color laser printer was just not feasible.
 You were easily talking $1000 and up.
 But with the advent of efficient technology they have become much less expensive.
 We have bought 2 of these lovely HP color laserjet printers for our office and 1 for our home.
 We have never had a problem and they are right at $200 when we wrote this tutorial.
 They come with starter toner which will print several hundred pages.
 We have found that we save money in the long run with color laser as we get around 2,000 pages for each toner color.
 Whereas with our inkjet printer we may only get 200 pages.
 If you do not want to purchase a color laser printer but like the benefits of one you can simply take your images to your local copy or office store and they will print them on their color laser printer for a very small amount of money.
 We pay less than .50 cents a page for the paper and printing at our local Fedex Kinko’s or Office Max stores.

 - Inkjet Printers- Inkjet printers are pretty self explanatory as they basically spray ink on paper to get your images transferred.
 The only downside to inkjet printers is that the ink will smear or smudge when it comes in contact with a water based liquid.
 If you have ever spilled any water or other liquid on your inkjet prints you know exactly what we are mentioning.
 Since almost all safe crafting glues are water based you will need protect the ink by using a product called Microglaze by Judikins.
 This is a waxy substance that you cover your inkjet prints with to basically waterproof it the same way as if your were scotch guarding a fabric.
 There are a few other products out there that try to do the same thing but they are hit & miss whereas Microglaze has been tested over & over by us and other crafting experts.
 It is also extremely easy to use and one bottle lasts forever.
-You can find MicroGlaze here on our website or at our Etsy store here.
+You can find MicroGlaze on Amazon here as we are out of stock right now.
 One bottle will last years & years.
-Or you can purchase a starter kit with both the MicroGlaze & Lilly Glaze in our starter combo pack here on our website or at our Etsy store.

 Let’s Start Creating